Build Status Coverage Status License

 Returns the ID of the last inserted row into any database table

-public function lastId( string $seq = null ) : string
+public function lastId() : string

 Examples: